 Wharton Research Scholars is an intensive one-year research program for a select group of students who are interested in conducting research under the supervision of some of Wharton’s preeminent faculty members.
 As part of the program, participants complete an honors thesis.
+The course is highly recommended for students interested in pursuing a PhD and/or fellowships, such as Rhodes, Marshall, Schwarzman, and Knight-Hennessy.

 Students apply to work on a specific project they propose in consultation with a Wharton faculty member who agrees to act as their faculty mentor.
 Students are allowed to have more than one faculty mentor provided at least one is a member of the Wharton faculty.